ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Limitation 1

 Biggest limitation: my AST is too generic.
-I was unable to refer to specific classes and had to use const Node \*s for most class constructors/arguments, which meant later on either casting or defining methods in Node was required in order to access the functionality I needed.
+I was unable to refer to specific classes and had to use const Node \*s for most class constructors or arguments, which meant later on either casting or defining methods in Node was required in order to create the functionality I needed.

-_50 words or less_
+_49 words_

 ### Limitation 2

-_50 words or less_
+The class hierarchy could be better thought out.
+Specifically, the list classes were intended to hold specific class pointers, but ended up all containing generic node pointers, and therefore were not used at all.
+For example, DeclarationList should also have inherited from DeclarBase and hold `vector<const Declaration *>`.

+_48 words_

 Variable binding